-Hello, class of 2018!
-My name is Mandy Moore, and I will be the SSL for Professor Poliner’s first year seminar.
-I am a junior from Woodstock, VA, majoring in English (creative writing/literature in performance) and minoring in French.
+Hello, class of 2019!
+My name is Mandy Moore, and I will be the SSL for Professor Pfeiffer’s first-year seminar.
+I am a senior from Woodstock, Virginia, majoring in English (creative writing/literature in performance) and minoring in French.
 On campus, I am involved with the Spiritual and Religious Life Association and French club.
 I am also a tutor at the Writing Center and a resident of French House.
-My hobbies include pretending I can sing, being an avid fan of everything from Doctor Who to The Lizzie Bennet Diaries, and doing way too much research on fairy tales.
-If you want someone to talk to about interactive multimedia storytelling, the Oxford comma, chocolate chip pancakes, or any questions you may have about Hollins, please feel free to email me whenever (email@example.com).
+I spent last semester studying abroad in France and the UK.
+My hobbies include pretending I can sing, being an avid fan of everything from Doctor Who to the Lizzie Bennet Diaries, and doing way too much research on fairy tales.
+If you want someone to talk to about interactive multimedia storytelling, the Oxford comma, Wales, or any questions you may have about Hollins, please feel free to email me whenever (email@example.com).
 I can’t wait to meet y’all!

 Hey there!
 My name is Pavithra Suresh, and I’m an international studies major and a communication studies and Spanish double minor.
-I’m originally from Raleigh, North Carolina, but Hollins has become my second home.
-I’m very passionate about traveling, service, culture, and political theory.
-In my free time, I enjoy researching indigenous labor movements in Bolivia.
+I’m from Raleigh, North Carolina.
+I’m passionate about political theory, traveling, service, culture, and Model UN.
+In my free time, I enjoy researching poststructuralist theory and binge watching Gilmore Girls on Netflix.
 I’m so excited to be the Student Success Leader for Professor Ridley’s seminar “Passion for Power and the Power of Passion”!
 If you have any questions or concerns, feel free to email me at firstname.lastname@example.org.
 See you soon!